RMcDowra/RMcDowra/README.md

-### Hi there 👋
+### Hi there!
+My name is Reed McDowra 👋

-Working on BS in IT with a concentration in Cybersecurity at The University of North Alabama
+I am working on a BS in IT with a concentration in Cybersecurity at The University of North Alabama

-I'm all about getting our students fully equipped to start their careers, building full-stack, data-driven, RESTful API, MVC, SPAs & the Agile SysDev Approach.  * 🌍  I'm based in Florence, AL * 🖥️  See my portfolio at [🚀 Barry's LaunchPage](http://barrycumbie.com)
+I love to constantly work and adapt my skillset to the ever changing landscape that is the tech sphere.

+### Skills

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,bootstrap,eclipse,github,python,jquery,linkedin,)](https://skillicons.dev)
 <!--